shree5-png/exceed_xlsx_to_email/readme.md

 # Exceed <br>

-*Exceed is an interactive web app, where you can send an email to multiple people listed on your spreadsheet file, Just drag and drop.
-To,From,Subject,Mail -> all yours, just enter.*
+*Exceed is an interactive web app, where you can send any email to multiple people listed on your spreadsheet file, Just drag and drop.*

 ![Images](readme_img.png)<br>